 Music has its vocabulary and syntax, just like a verbal language.
 And its complexity is at least equal to Polish, if not Finnish.
 But the vocabulary and syntax of music is a self-contained world.
 It can’t be pinned down or translated, like the meaning of ‘apple tree’ or ‘it is raining’.

 Or can it?
-In tone BBC Music article various contributors including me have written about music that reduces them to tears (in a good way).
+In one BBC Music article various contributors including me have written about music that reduces them to tears (in a good way).
 The questions of ‘why?’ and ‘how?’ have intrigued musicians for centuries and, more recently, neurologists and psychologists as well.
 How our brains process physical signals such as sound waves and convert them into ‘emotions’ is still quite mysterious.

 Is it possible, though, to start at the other end of the process: to take passages of music where the effect on the emotions is generally agreed – whether that effect is happiness, nostalgia, sadness, hope or hopelessness – and analyse the musical constituents that apparently cause that to happen?
+Can we get to an answer of the question: why does classical music make you cry (or smile, or leap for joy)?

 Music theorists have been fascinated by that for centuries.
 In the medieval church, certain modes such as the Dorian or the Phrygian were associated with certain moods, and these rules were rigidly enforced.
 Indeed, one of the boldest things about early Renaissance composers such as Dufay and Josquin was their determination to produce more sophisticated emotional effects by breaking those rules.

 Through the centuries, composers became increasingly sophisticated about using harmonic progressions, melodic phrases or even (in Beethoven’s case, for instance) just a rhythmic pattern to convey emotions.
-So much so that Wagner was able to organise a whole cycle of operas, The Ring, using ‘leitmotivs’ – recurring snippets of melody or harmony – to enrich the drama and guide our ears through it.
+So much so that Wagner was able to organise a whole cycle of operas, The Ring, using ‘leitmotifs’ – recurring snippets of melody or harmony – to enrich the drama and guide our ears through it.

 The English musicologist Deryck Cooke – best known for completing Mahler’s Tenth Symphony – attempted to broaden this way of understanding music’s emotional power in his book The Language of Music.
 Published more than 60 years ago, it’s still a fascinating read.
 Cooke’s theory was that what Wagner invites us to do – identify a network of harmonic or melodic snippets, each with a specific dramatic or emotional function – is something many other composers have done subconsciously.